vbrusse/doca-comch/README.md

 * DU (Distributed Unit): Handles the entire MAC, Radio Link Control (RLC), and PHY layers.

 Compared to O-RAN 7.2x, this split requires less intelligence at the cell site (the DU).
 However, it places greater demands on the fronthaul network (the link between the DU and the Radio Head), as a large amount of raw baseband data needs to be transmitted.
 While defined by 3GPP, this split is less commonly used in commercial O-RAN deployments than the 7.2x split due to its stricter transport requirements.

+CU communicate with DU over the primary interface (br0) of the host.
+This is the interface that handles the default gateway (10.1.1.1) and is used for internet traffci and default routing.

+vlademir@intrig:~$ ip route show default default via 10.1.1.1 dev br0 proto dhcp src 10.1.1.246 metric 100

 ### Installation Instructions